- Dates – Grand Final: Thursday, 24 May 1956 – 21:00 CET

 * The scores of the voting have never been made public, leaving room for lots of speculation.
 Attempts to reconstruct the voting by interviewing jury members over the following five decades did not lead to any reliable outcome.

-Following this series of transmissions, a “Programme Committee” was set up within the EBU to investigate new initiatives for cooperation between broadcasters each year, with Marcel Bezençon of the Swiss Broadcasting Corporation (SRG SSR) serving as the committee’s first President.
-This committee agreed to study the concept for a new televised European song contest during a meeting in January 1955, a concept initially proposed by the Italian broadcaster RAI and inspired by the broadcaster’s Sanremo Music Festival, held annually since 1951.
+Following this series of transmissions, a “Programme Committee” was set up within the EBU to investigate new initiatives for cooperation between broadcasters each year, with Marcel Bezençon of the Swiss Broadcasting Corporation (SRG SSR) serving as the committee’s first president.
+This committee agreed to study the concept for a new televised European song contest during a meeting in January 1955, a concept initially proposed by the Italian broadcaster Radiotelevisione italiana (RAI) and inspired by its both the Sanremo Music Festival, held annually since 1951, and the Venice International Song Festival held in 1955.
 The new European contest was subsequently approved at the EBU’s annual General Assembly in October 1955, leading to the creation of the European Grand Prix.

 Teatro Kursaal, Lugano – host venue of the 1956 contest